-Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+Benefit Period -The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
-You must pay the inpatient hospital deductible for each benefit period.
 There is no limit to the number of benefit periods.